cbeck88/conf-rs/README.md

 This also works with the *flatten-optional* feature, so one or more optional flattened groups can be made exclusive with eachother or with simple arguments in this structure.

-However, it can only be used with fields on the struct that is marked with this attribute, and cannot be used with fields inside of flattened structs, or elsewhere in the structure.
+However, it can only be used with fields on the struct where the attribute appears, and cannot be used with fields inside of flattened structs, or elsewhere in the structure.

 `conf` provides a variation which requires *exactly* one of the fields to appear.